PASTAplus/content-x/templates/resources/the-data-package.md

 ### Data package identifier

 The data package identifier is used exclusively within the EDI Data Repository to associate the components of a data package.
-A data package identifier has the form **scope.accession.revision**, where:
+A data package identifier has the form **scope.accession.version**, where:

 * **scope** is a string value that identifies the organization, project, or theme of the data package
 * **accession** is an integer value that uniquely identifies the data package in the namespace of the scope
-* **revision** is an integer value in increasing order that identifies the version of the data package
+* **version** is an integer value in increasing order that identifies the version of the data package

 Example data package identifier: **edi.1072.1**